jintonic/gears/tutorials/detector/visualization/README.md

 java -jar HepRApp.jar -opt HepRApp.properties -file G4Data0.heprep
 ```

-In case of Windows, please download [HepRApp.jar](http://www.slac.stanford.edu/~perl/HepRApp/HepRApp.jar) and double click on it in a file browser to launch it.
+In case of Windows, please download [HepRApp.jar](http://www.slac.stanford.edu/~perl/HepRApp/HepRApp.jar) and double click on it in a file browser to launch it instead of usimng the command above.

-Unfortunately, `HepRApp.jar` can only be run on java version 1.8.
-To use the HepRApp viewer, you may need to install two versions of java and switch to the older one if needed.
+Unfortunately, `HepRApp.jar` can only be run on java version 1.8 (or 8 in short).
+To use the [HepRApp][] viewer, you may need to install two versions of java and switch to the older one if needed.
 This can be done, but the detailed procedure changes with the OS.
-In case of Windows, simply download it from <https://www.java.com/en/download>.
-In case of MacOS, One can use a Docker image <https://hub.docker.com/r/physino/heprapp> in the following way:
+In case of Windows, simply download java 8 from <https://www.java.com/en/download>.
+In case of modern MacOS or Linux distributions, there is no tested working procedure.
+A Docker image <https://hub.docker.com/r/physino/heprapp> is create to solve this problem.
+It can be used in the following way:

+1. download and run [Docker][] Desktop
+2. for Mac and Windows users: run an [X11][] server ([XQuartz][] for Mac, [MobaXterm][] for Windows)
+3. for Mac and Linux users: run `xhost +` in a terminal
+4. download [GEARS][], and then

 ```sh
 cd /path/to/gears
 docker-compose run heprapp
 ```

-Note that this only works if [XQuartz][] is running and `xhost +` is issued in a terminal.
+The [HepRApp][] window should pop up on your desktop.

+[Dockerfile](Dockerfile) shows how the [Docker][] image is created.
+[HepRApp.def](HepRApp.def) shows how the [Apptainer][] image is created.

 [HepRApp.properties](HepRApp.properties) is the configuration file for [HepRApp][].
 It is also shipped with [GEARS][].